|

 Computer software for test scoring and analysis of error patterns is available for manually administered tests.
 However, it is necessary to manually enter the raw scores into the computer prior to the automated analysis.
 Also, there is no computer guidance in administrating the test since this is done as an ad-hoc procedure after the test is over.

-Objects of the Invention: Therefore, the objects of the present invention are as follows:
+Therefore, the objects of the present invention are as follows:

 To preclude all possible bias in test administration, thereby achieving complete objectivity;